desttinghim/zig-ldtk/README.md

 # Zig LDtk

-This is a single file library for parsing LDtk JSON files.
+This is a single file library for parsing LDtk JSON files. [[https://ldtk.io/][Ldtk]] is a level editor for 2D games that allows you to organize many levels in one large world.

 ## Usage